RodeoYeeHa/behave2unitgen/README.md

 Introduction
 ============

 JBevave is exellent for interating Behavior Driven Development into your projects.
-With the standard implementation, i had the following problems:
+With the standard implementation, I had the following "problems":
-- i could not use Spring Test Framework and DBUnit the way i wanted to.
-E.g. i had to use special Annotations for the Spring integration
+- I was not able to use Spring Test Framework and DBUnit the way I wanted to.
+E.g. I had to use special Annotations for the Spring integration
-- For simple one-story-per-Unit Test, i don't need to separate the Steps into a separate class
+- For a simple one-story-per-Testcase, I don't need to separate the Steps into their own class

 Behavior Driven Development (BDD)
 =================================